AGOberprieler/LoCoLotive/README.md

 ## Usage
-If not already done, download LoCoLotive and move into the LoCoLotive directory:
+If not already done, download LoCoLotive and **move into the LoCoLotive directory**:
 ```bash
 git clone https://github.com/AGOberprieler/LoCoLotive
 cd LoCoLotive